Barnsley: Music

 Barnsley is home to a tradition of brass bands, which were originally created as social clubs for the mining communities.
 Grimethorpe Colliery Band, located in Grimethorpe, 5 mi to the east of Barnsley, is perhaps the best known brass band in Britain.
 It rose to fame in the film Brassed Off and is now the 'artist in residence' at the Royal College of Music, London.
 The band has performed in Hyde Park during the Last Night of the Proms.
 Other events include Picnic In The Park, being held annually to raise funds for Barnsley Hospice.

 There is a live rock and hip hop music scene, which reached its height in the Britpop years, around 1997, due to its close proximity to Sheffield and Manchester.
 The 1980s saw the rise of Saxon (metal band), Danse Society (Goth) and Party Day (Indie-rock).
-Two of the Arctic Monkeys studied music at Barnsley College.
+Both Alex Turner and Matt Helders, of the Arctic Monkeys, studied music at Barnsley College.

 Barnsley is the home of several live music venues such as The Underground, The Garrison, The Old No 7 and The Old School House.
 Barnsley formerly hosted the Barnsley Origin Music festival (BOMfest), an outdoor summer music festival which catered for local and national artists.
 It now hosts Barnsley Live, an annual music festival featuring local acts that takes place in the town centre over a weekend in June.

+In December 2023, a Christmas carol, written by local musician Arthur Godfrey in 1933, was rediscovered in the archives of the Barnsley Chronicle.
+It was re-recorded to celebrate the 90th birthday of the Town Hall.

+Media

+Regional television is provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.

+Local radio stations are BBC Radio Sheffield on 104.1 FM, Greatest Hits Radio South Yorkshire on 102.0 FM, Heart Yorkshire on 107.7 FM, Capital Yorkshire on 105.1 FM, and Hits Radio South Yorkshire on 102.9 FM.

+The town is served by these local newspapers: